henrikbak/docker-drop/README.md

 |Mailhog|1.0.0|8025

 ## Getting started:

-To get up and running with a new site, all you need to do is execute one of the following commands.
+### Existing site
+1. `$ docker-compose up -d`
+2. Place the files of the existing website in the **./web** folder.
+3. Import the database and adjust the db credentials in your settings file.

+### New site - Drupal 8
 ```
 $ ./scripts/sc.sh drupal8-kickstart
 ```

-This will build and install a whole new Drupal 8 website from scratch.
+This will build and install a new Drupal 8 website.
 It will install Composer, Drush and Drupal Console in the build process.
 The Composer setup is based on drupal/drupal project from packagist (https://packagist.org/packages/drupal/drupal).

+### New site - Drupal 7
 ```
 $ ./scripts/sc.sh drupal7-kickstart
 ```
 This will install a new Drupal 7 website.

-The website will be accessible on http://localhost:8000 once the install has finished.

 ## Shortcuts (sc.sh)
 The sc.sh file is intended to simplify the execution of commonly used commands.
 It's basically shortcuts for executing commands inside the Docker containers.